 When Muhammad brought a revelation from God cancelling what Satan had cast on the tongue of His Prophet, the Quraysh said, "Muhammad has repented of what he said concerning the position of your gods with God, and has altered it and brought something else."
 Those two phrases which Satan had cast on the tongue of the Messenger of God were in the mouth of every polytheists, and they became even more ill-disposed and more violent in their persecution of those of them who had accepted Islam and followed the Messenger of God.

-The History of al-Tabari, Vol 6, pg.
+The History of al-Tabari, Volume 6, pg.
 111

 That evening Gabriel came to him and reviewed the surah with him, and when he reached the two phrases which Satan had cast upon his tongue he said, "I did not bring you these two."
 Then the Messenger of God said, "I have fabricated things against God, and have imputed to Him words which He has not spoken."

-In reviewing the whole account, we see that:
+In reviewing the whole account, notice that:

+The Satanic Verses incident, if it did indeed occur, provides the background of two verses of the Quran.
 The first passage is the one which originally contained the Satanic verses, from Surah 53, which now reads:

 Surah 53:19-22